New: Republic of the Congo Holidays

 Football in the air!

-Once the training session was concluded and the children worn out and happy, we said goodbye to the community and loaded back into our vehicles.
+Once the training session was concluded and the children were worn out and happy, we said goodbye to the community and loaded back into our vehicles.
 As we went to pull away, we were stopped by a lady asking if we could drive her to Simoonga.
-After some shuffling where myself and the staff from Attraction Tickets became very cosy very quickly, the woman, whose name is Elizabeth climbed into the van only to reveal she was carrying a live chicken.
+After some shuffling, the woman (named Elizabeth) climbed into the van only to reveal she was carrying a live chicken.

 Elizabeth and her chicken Katubya Community School Play it Forward Photo by Lara Luthgens